circleci/circleci-docs/jekyll/_cci2/collect-test-data.md

 For a full walkthrough, refer to this article by Viget: [Using JUnit on CircleCI 2.0 with Jest and ESLint](https://www.viget.com/articles/using-junit-on-circleci-2-0-with-jest-and-eslint).

 **Note:** When running Jest tests, please use the `--runInBand` flag.
-Without this flag, Jest will try to allocate the CPU resources of the entire virtual machine in which your build is running.
+Without this flag, Jest will try to allocate the CPU resources of the entire virtual machine in which your {% comment %} TODO: Job {% endcomment %}build is running.
 Using `--runInBand` will force Jest to use only the virtualized build environment within the virtual machine.

 For more details on `--runInBand`, refer to the [Jest CLI](https://facebook.github.io/jest/docs/en/cli.html#runinband) documentation.
 For more information on these issues, see [Issue 1524](https://github.com/facebook/jest/issues/1524#issuecomment-262366820) and [Issue 5239](https://github.com/facebook/jest/issues/5239#issuecomment-355867359) of the official Jest repository.